Sawdust Art Festival: History

-In 1965, a group of hippie-type artists were dissatisfied with the nearby Laguna Beach Festival of Arts (FOA) and its jury system, which they viewed as rigged and part of The Establishment.
+In the 1960s, a group of "hippie"-type artists were dissatisfied with the nearby Laguna Beach Festival of Arts (FOA) and its jury system, which they viewed as rigged and part of The Establishment.
 This group held their first exhibit in 1965 on the vacant Peacock lot near Park Avenue in Laguna; it was called "The Rejects Festival" by some in the media and at the FOA.
 The group held their second showing in 1967 on the Kronquist lot in north Laguna.

 In 1968, the festival moved to its present three-acre site on Laguna Canyon Road, across the street from the established FOA.
 At this location, Sawdust artists began building, "wildly conceived, mostly wood-built quasi-dwellings, which were heavy on the rustic theme, with no two alike."
 They also built a wooden, fort-like gate, and spread sawdust or wood chips onto the bare ground.

 While the festival in its early days had a carnival atmosphere, with streakers and religious fanatics preaching amid the booths, it was sparsely attended.
 Admission was initially free; but it was raised to 25 cents in the early 1970s, “only after some locals came to chant and preach rather than look,” according to an early exhibitor.